MiczFlor/RPi-Jukebox-RFID/components/bluetooth-sink-switch/README.md

 **Limitations**

 This feature only works for the *Classic* Edition.
 Why?
 It relies on the mpd multiple output channels feature to switch between outputs.
-This is no avaiable in mopidy, which is used in the Spotify Edition.
+This is no available in mopidy, which is used in the Spotify Edition.

 ### Installation